 Eligibility.
-Any person, association, corporation, organization or other entity, public or independent institution of higher education, local or regional board of education or two or more boards of education cooperatively, or regional educational service center may apply to the Commissioner of Education to establish a charter school.
+Any Section 501(c)(3) organization, public or independent institution of higher education, local or regional board of education or two or more boards of education cooperatively, or regional educational service center may apply to the Commissioner of Education to obtain an initial certificate of approval for a charter.
 However, no nonpublic elementary or secondary school may be established as a charter school and no parent or group of parents providing home instruction may establish a charter school for such instruction.
-No member or employee of a governing council may have a personal or financial interest in the assets, real or personal, of the school.